 - c.
 You may need to check "Generate Support" and select the "Everywhere" support placement, depending on the shape of the part you are printing.
-Also, you can change the layer height from 0.16mm to 0.08mm for a smoother, higher-quality part, although the build will take longer. - d.
-You may need to check "Generate Support" and select the "Everywhere" support placement, depending on the shape of the part you are printing.
-Also, you can change the layer height from 0.16mm to 0.08mm for a smoother, higher-quality part, although the build will take longer. - e.
+Also, you can change the layer height from Normal quality to Best quality for a smoother, higher-quality part, although the build will take longer. - d.
 When you are satisfied with the Cura settings and the position, orientation, and scale of the model, you are ready to print!
 Insert your microSD card that came with your printer into your computer and click "Prepare" to slice your file.
 Select "Save to Removable Drive" to save the file to the microSD card.